big-nuggz/strategy_tester/README.md

 `python -m download`

 The data will be stored inside `data/`, which will be automatically created upon running the download script for the first time.
+Data downloaded are:

+- S&P 500 index price only (from 1927-12-30 to latest)
+- S&P 500 index total return (from 1988-01-04 to latest)

+### Run Test

+Run the following:

+`python -m test`

+List of result tables will be exported into `report/result.md`.

-### Run Strategies
+### Create Strategies

 Add any strategy you want to test inside `strategy/`.
-Then add it to the list of tests inside `test.py`, and run the test with:
+Use `Strategy` base class in `strategy/strategy.py` as reference to implement your own.
+Once you've added a new trading strategy, add it to the list of strategies to test inside `test.py`, along with the necessary initializing parameters.

+### Parameter Sweep

+You can run the parameter sweep for Timed DCA with:

-`python -m test`
+`python -m parameter_sweep_timed_dca`

+The output can be found inside `charts/`.

 ## Development Environment